ifqthenp/otus-spring-hw-01-ioc-xml/README.md

 Each service must solve a specific task.
 Dependencies must be configured in IoC container.

-Optional: cover services with tests
+_Optional_: cover services with tests

 ## How to get the project running